-The Wittgenstein Lectures were inaugurated 1987 and are funded from the central University budget.
+The Wittgenstein Lectures were inaugurated 1987.
 It was one of the first steps towards internationalization of teaching at the University.
 Traditionally we invite a renowned philosopher to hold a week of lectures and colloquia on themes central to our Philosophy & Economics programme.

 All philosophy teaching stops for a week and the first lecture is usually followed by a reception.
 At the end of the series there is a short exam.
 Students get 2 ECTS for module V1.
 Sometimes we offer advanced seminar courses on the work of the Wittgenstein Lecturer.